Register for LEAD (Licensee/Server Training)

 ABC offers training to licensees through its Licensee Education on Alcohol and Drugs (LEAD) Program.
 Here you will find information about the LEAD Program and how to register for LEAD training.

 ATTENTION!
-All LEAD training classes have been canceled until further notice.
+All In-Person LEAD training classes have been canceled until further notice.
+The On-Line LEAD class is still available.

 What Is The LEAD Program?